Spiritual Awakening

 A spiritual awakening is the result of working the ACA Twelve Steps and by actively participating in recovery.
 We remain spiritually awake by attending meetings and working the program.

-This passage operationalizes spiritual awakening as the product of sustained programmatic engagement, emphasizing its ongoing maintenance rather than its singular achievement.
+This passage operationalizes spiritual awakening as both the product of structured Step work and an ongoing practice requiring maintenance, rather than a singular irreversible event.

 INC , ACA WSO, ADULT CHILDREN OF ALCOHOLICS DYSFUNCTIONAL FAMILIES, 2012supporting